Maushundb/bmusings/content/blog/react-ramda-deep-dive-pt-1/index.md

 - [Why curry helps](https://hughfdjackson.com/javascript/why-curry-helps/)
 - [An introduction to functional programming in Javascript](https://github.com/getify/Functional-Light-JS)

-I claim that **heavily applying the following functional paradigms to our frontend application help us mitigate and in some cases solve all of the aforementioned problems:**
+I claim that **heavily applying the following functional paradigms to our frontend application helps us mitigate and in some cases solve all of the aforementioned problems:**

 - Functional composition